Invasion of Iceland: Down at the harbour

 At 03:40, an Icelandic policeman saw a small fleet of warships approaching the harbour, but could not discern their nationality.
 He notified his superior, who notified Einar Arnalds, the acting chief of police.
 The laws of neutrality to which Iceland had committed forbade more than three warships from a belligerent nation from making use of a neutral harbour at the same time.
 Any aeroplanes from such ships were forbidden from flying over neutral territorial waters.
 Seeing that the approaching fleet was about to violate Icelandic neutrality in two ways, Arnalds began to investigate.
 Down at the harbour, he viewed the ships for himself and decided they were probably British.
 He contacted the foreign ministry, which confirmed that he should go out to the fleet and announce to its commander that he was in violation of Icelandic neutrality.
 Customs officers were ordered to prepare a boat.

 Meanwhile, marines on Berwick were being ordered aboard Fearless, which would take them to the harbour.
 The seasickness and inexperience of the troops were causing delays and the officers were becoming frustrated.
 Just before 05:00, Fearless, loaded with about 400 marines, began moving toward the harbour.
 A small crowd had assembled, including several policemen still waiting for the customs boat.
 The British consul had received advance notice of the invasion and was waiting with his associates to assist the troops when they arrived.
 Uncomfortable with the crowd, Consul Shepherd turned to the Icelandic police.
 "Would you mind ... getting the crowd to stand back a bit, so that the soldiers can get off the destroyer?" he asked.
 "Certainly," came the reply.

-The Fearless started disembarking immediately once it docked.
+Fearless started disembarking immediately once it docked.
 Arnalds asked to speak with the captain of the destroyer, but was refused.
 He then hastened to report to the Prime Minister, who ordered him not to interfere with the British troops and to try to prevent conflicts between them and Icelanders.
 Down at the harbour, some of the locals protested against the arrival of the British.
 One Icelander snatched a rifle from a marine and stuffed a cigarette in it.
 He then threw it back to the marine and told him to be careful with it.
 An officer arrived to scold the marine.